-- 1) The prospective subgrantee has a SCRM plan in place that is either: (a) operational, if the prospective subgrantee is already providing service at the time of the grant; or (b) ready to be operationalized, if the prospective subgrantee is not yet providing service at the time of grant award; - 2) The plan is based upon the key practices discussed in the NIST publication NISTIR 8276, Key Practices in Cyber Supply Chain Risk Management: Observations from Industry and related SCRM guidance from NIST, including NIST 800-161, Cybersecurity Supply Chain Risk Management Practices for Systems and Organizations and specifies the supply chain risk management controls being implemented; - 3) The plan will be reevaluated and updated on a periodic basis and as events warrant; and
+1) The prospective subgrantee has a SCRM plan in place that is either: (a) operational, if the prospective subgrantee is already providing service at the time of the grant; or (b) ready to be operationalized, if the prospective subgrantee is not yet providing service at the time of grant award;

+2) The plan is based upon the key practices discussed in the NIST publication NISTIR 8276, Key Practices in Cyber Supply Chain Risk Management: Observations from Industry and related SCRM guidance from NIST, including NIST 800-161, Cybersecurity Supply Chain Risk Management Practices for Systems and Organizations and specifies the supply chain risk management controls being implemented;

+3) The plan will be reevaluated and updated on a periodic basis and as events warrant; and

-• e Eligible Entity prior to the allocation of funds.
-If the subgrantee makes any version will be submitted to the Eligible Entity within 30 days.
-The Eligible Entity IA upon NTIA's request.
+4) The plan will be submitted to the Eligible Entity prior to the allocation of funds.
+If the subgrantee makes any substantive changes to the plan, a new version will be submitted to the Eligible Entity within 30 days.
+The Eligible Entity must provide a subgrantee's plan to NTIA upon NTIA's request.

 X Yes No